thoughtworks/pii-anonymizer/README.md

    * [x] FIN/NRIC : A unique set of nine alpha-numeric characters on the Singapore National Registration Identity Card.

  * Following anonymizers have been added
-    * [x] Redaction: Deletes all or part of a detected sensitive value.
+    * [x] Replacement ('replace'): Replaces a detected sensitive value with a specified surrogate value.
+Leave the value empty to simply delete detected sensitive value.
-    * [x] Encryption :  Encrypts the original sensitive data value using a cryptographic key.
-Cloud DLP supports several types of tokenization, including transformations that can be reversed, or "re-identified."
+    * [x] Hash ('hash'): Hash detected sensitive value with sha256.

 ### TO-DO
 Following features  are part of the backlog with more features coming soon